Japan Luxury Ryokan and Hotel Collection

 Beniya Mukayu, Yamashiro Onsen

-Since 1928, in the spa town Yamashiro, Beniya Mukayu has drawn its inspiration from Zen philosophy to provide a serene and minimalist experience for its guests.
+Founded in 1928, Beniya Mukayu has drawn its inspiration from Zen philosophy to provide a serene and minimalist experience for its guests.
 Here, the beauty is subtly suggested through the interplay of shade and light.
 Natural colors dance within a highly original architectural masterpiece, serenely merging into the natural setting.
 Each of the 16 rooms faces the authentic Japanese garden and has its own private open-air hot spring bath.
 The beautiful Kaga Style Kaiseki Cuisine – one of the most highly respected regional cuisines in all of Japan – is made with the finest local ingredients and served on locally crafted dishes at Beniya Mukayu’s Horin restaurant.

-Inspired by the long and rich history of healing hot springs, we conceived our unique Yakushiyama (Mount of the healing Buddha) treatment, using hot spring water and various medicinal herbs and plants, as an homage to those times.
+Inspired by the long and rich history of healing hot springs, Beniya Mukayu’s Spa Entei offers signature Yakushiyama (Healing Buddha’s Mountain) treatments, based on hot spring water and various medicinal herbs and plants.
 Being able to unravel in this way is nothing more than sheer bliss.
 A wide range of unique experiences and activities is available to the guests who are interested in delving deeper in Japanese culture.
-Among its awards, Beniya Mukayu received the “Relais & Châteaux Welcome Trophy 2013 and is located approximately one-hour by car outside of Kanazawa in Yamashiro Onsen.
+Among its awards, Beniya Mukayu received the “Relais & Châteaux Welcome Trophy 2013”.
+The ryokan is located approximately one hour by car outside of Kanazawa in Yamashiro Onsen.

 Gora Kadan, Hakone